maybeizen/maybeizen/README.md

 - **ReactJS & Node.js** — Enhancing my full-stack web development skills, building dynamic front-end interfaces and scalable back-end systems.

 ## Why I code:
 Coding is my way of turning ideas into reality.
-Whether it’s creating a cool app to solve a problem or learning a new language for fun, I’m always looking to push my limits and expand my skills.
+Whether it's creating a cool app to solve a problem or learning a new language for fun, I’m always looking to push my limits and expand my skills.
 I believe the best way to grow as a developer is to keep learning, building, and experimenting—so that's what I do.

 ---